 Number of embryos to be transferred

-Before starting IVF treatment, the Surrogate mother and the intended parents should discuss embryo transfer and what their preferences are.
+Before starting IVF treatment, the surrogate mother and the intended parents should discuss embryo transfer and what their preferences are, but always considering medical advice.

 - Parents (or father/mother in the case of single people) should consider whether they are willing to have twins, this possibility is greater depending on the number of embryos that are transferred.
 If two embryos are transferred, the probability of achieving pregnancy is greater, but also the risk of having two babies instead of one.